GraemeMalcolm/ai-stuff/instructions/01-image-analysis.md

 Now that you have a cloud shell environment, you can run a simple client application that uses the Computer Vision service to analyze an image.

+> SG - I'm assuming the GitHub repo will need to be updated too?
+Are we using one sandbox experience for the entire Learning Path?
+I'm wondering if they should clone the entire repo or if we should request that the individual file be copied to that unit within the sandbox instead.

 1. In the command shell, enter the following command to download the sample application.

     ```